-- a) Step 1.
-The employee alone or with a Union representative is encouraged to meet with [his/her] their supervisor to discuss the grievance.
-If the grievance is not resolved the grievance shall proceed to Step 2. - b) Step 2.
-An employee alone or accompanied by the Union shall file a written grievance with appropriate sSenior Set-up Supervisor within fifteen (15) working days of the alleged violation or when the employee had first knowledge of such violation.
-The Senior Set-up Supervisor shall respond in writing to the grievance within fifteen (15) working days following receipt of the grievance. - c) Step 3.
-If the grievance has not beenen answered or resolved at Step 2, it may be presented to the Operations Manager at the Convention Center, or Operations Manager at Expo, whichever is applicable within ten (10) working days after the response from the Senior Set-up supervisor is due or received.
-The Operations Manager shall respond in writing within ten (10) workings days following receipt of the grievance. - d) Step 4.
-If the grievance has not been answered or resolved at Step 3, it may be presented to the Facility Director or Facility Manager at Expo or their designees within ten (10) working days from the date the Step 3 response is due or received.
-The Facility Director or Facility Manger shall respond in writing within ten (10) working days following receipt of the grievance. - e) Step 5.
-A grievance that is not answered, or resolved at Step 4 can be appealed to arbitration in writing by the Union.
-The Union shall notify Metro's Human Resource Division within ten (10) working days from the date that the Step 43 response was due, or received.
+Step 1 - Operations Manager (Housekeeping and Set-Up, or Technical Services, as appropriate).
+An employee alone or accompanied by the Union shall file a written grievance with the appropriate manager within fifteen calendar days of the alleged violation or when the employee had first knowledge of such violation.
+The manager shall respond in writing to the grievance within fifteen (15) calendar days following receipt of the grievance.

+Step 2 - Director of Operations.
+If the grievance has not been answered or resolved at Step 1, it may be presented to the Director of Operations or designee at the Oregon Convention Center, or the Operations Manager at Expo, whichever is applicable, within ten (10) calendar days following receipt of the grievance.

+Step 3 - Facility Executive Director, If the grievance has not been answered or resolved at Step 2, it may be presented to the Facility Executive Director or their designee within ten (10) working days from the date the Step 2 response is due or received.
+The Facility Executive Director shall respond in writing within ten (10) calendar days following receipt of the grievance.

+Step 4 - Arbitration.
+A grievance that is not answered or resolved at Step 3 can be appealed to arbitration in writing by the Union.
+The Union shall notify MERC's Human Resources Director, or designee, within ten (10) calendar days from the date that the Step 3 response was due, or received.
 All exhibits, lists of witnesses, and other related documents shall be presented to the other party.
-Only information presented during Steps 2 through 4 may be submitted to arbitration.

-After the grievance has been submitted to arbitration, either Metro or the Union will request the Employment Relations Board to submit a list of five (5) arbitrators.
-Upon receipt of the list, Metro and the Union shall select an arbitrator by mutual agreement or alternate striking of names with the Union proceeding with the first strike.
+After the grievance has been submitted to arbitration, either MERC or the Union will request the Employment Relations Board to submit a list of five (5) arbitrators.
+Upon receipt of the list, MERC and the Union shall select an arbitrator by mutual agreement or alternate striking of names with the Union proceeding with the first strike.
 The final name on the list shall be the arbitrator.

-The arbitrator's decision shall be sent to Metro,Human Resources Division and the Union within thirty (30) calendar days from the close of the hearing and that such decision shall be final and binding.
+The arbitrator's decision shall be sent to MERC Human Resources Director, or designee, and the Union within thirty (30) calendar days from the close of the hearing and that such decision shall be final and binding.
 The arbitrator shall have no power to add to, alter, modify, amend or subtract from the Agreement or establish any new wage rates or pay ranges or establish new or revised existing class specifications.
 The losing party shall pay the cost of the arbitrator.
 All other expenses shall be borne exclusively by the party requiring the service or item for which payment is to be made.